jmcker/RFSV-Shift/README.md

 # RFSV-Shift #

-Radio Frequency Scan Value Shift (RFSV-Shift): A simple program for shifting RF scan values from a .sdb2 data-file.
+Radio Frequency Scan Value Shift (RFSV-Shift): A simple program for adjusting RF scan data in a .sdb2 data-file.

 I needed to import RF scan data from an RTL-SDR scanner into WWB6, but the scanner's level was way too hot (it read about 50db greater than a Shure scan).
 This put the entire RTL-SDR scan spectrum above the WWB exclusion threshold, making the data completely useless.
 This program adjusts that data to match real Shure data.